corylanou/tns-restful-json-api/v2/README.md

 # Example 2

-## Running the exmaple
+## Running the example

-To run this exmaple, from the root of this project:
+To run this example, from the root of this project:

 ```sh
 go run ./v2/*.go